-In 2008 the U.S. Department of Housing and Urban Development allocated a total of \$3.92 billion to all states and particularly hard-hit areas trying to respond to the effects of high foreclosures. \$44 million is administered by SC State Housing.
-The Neighborhood Stabilization Program is a one year program to provide targeted emergency assistance to state and local governments to acquire and redevelop foreclosed properties that might otherwise become sources of abandonment and blight within their communities.
-SC State Housing has until September 16, 2010 to obligate the funds and until 2013 for funds to be expended.
+In 2008, the US Department of Housing and Urban Development allocated a total of \$3.92 billion to all states, particularly hard-hit areas trying to respond to the effects of high levels of foreclosures, of which \$44 million is administered by SC State Housing.
+The Neighborhood Stabilization Program is a one-year program that provides targeted emergency assistance to state and local governments to acquire and redevelop foreclosed properties.
+SC State Housing has until 2013 to expend the funds.
+In FY10-11, HUD allocated an additional \$5 million of NSP funds to SC State Housing through the third round of NSP funding (NSP3), of which 100% has been committed.
+See Table 7.1-10.